 Aviation in South America?
 More possible than you imagine!
-The new crop of low cost carriers is driving growth in the region, which is projected to be around 2%.
-Indigo Partners, a holding company that owns Chilean JetSmart, is second only to Air Asia in ordered plane backlog.
+The new crop of low-cost carriers is driving growth in the region, which is projected to be around 2%.
+Indigo Partners, a holding company that owns Chilean JetSmart, is second only to Air Asia in the ordered plane backlog.

-What is the (literal) biggest airport in the world?
+What is the biggest airport in the world?

-- Technically, the area that King Fahd International Airport takes up is 780 square kilometer, making it the largest in the world (and bigger than Bahrain).
+- Technically, the area that King Fahd International Airport takes up is 78000 hectares (301 square miles), making it the largest airport in the world (and bigger than Bahrain).